 Asana’s user documentation explains the product’s functionality in four main sections:

 - Getting started.

 - Other resources.

 Each section has articles explaining different aspects of the tool.
-These articles contain crucial details, stepwise breakdowns, tips, infographics, annotated screenshots and gifs to guide users through any feature.
+These articles contain details, step-by-step breakdowns, tips, infographics, annotated screenshots, and gifs to guide users through any feature.

 What sets Asana apart

 - The resource section differs from a help center because it doesn't answer questions and offers short product demos.